Shopify VS Woocommerce: Which ecommerce platform is the best?

-In this article we've compared, each key decision-making factor that you should consider when choosing an ecommerce platform.
+In this article, we've compared, each key decision-making factor that you should consider when choosing an ecommerce platform.
 What's important to note is you can achieve similar outcomes with both platforms when using the right designers and developers.
-In our view, it's the day-to-day management and long term plans that should be what determines which of the two platforms you choose.
-We'll explore dashboards, sales tools and marketing all the way to hosting and long term capability.
+In our view, it's the day-to-day management and long-term plans that should be what determine which of the two platforms you choose.
+We'll explore dashboards, sales tools and marketing to hosting and long-term capability.
 Please do get in touch

 if you require additional consultation on which platform you should choose.

-A dashboard and admin area is the back-end of your website that allows you and your team to login, manage the website, orders, customers and more.
+A dashboard and the admin area are the back-ends of your website that allows you and your team to log in, and manage the website, orders, customers and more.
 Both Shopify and Woocommerce offer a complete back-end dashboard to update the entire e-commerce store and see analytics.
 Let's explore which is the best for ease of use.
 It is important to note that both platforms allow you to build custom themes

-From a general consensus, amongst merchants, but also with feedback from our own fabulous clients, Shopify's ease of use is far superior over Wooommerce.
+From a consensus, amongst merchants, but also with feedback from our fabulous clients, Shopify's ease of use is far superior to Wooommerce.

-The dashboard of Shopify is built and geared for ecommerce stores only, it's not bloated with any other website related tools - this can make navigating the back-end manager a lot easier.
-When you log into Shopify you are immediately presented with a snapshot dashboard so you can instantly observe how your store is doing in real time!
-Viewing orders, customers & products is easy with a dedicated menu on the left hand side - all presented in a clean and minimalist style making management a breeze.
+The dashboard of Shopify is built and geared for ecommerce stores online, it's not bloated with any other website-related tools - this can make navigating the back-end manager a lot easier.
+When you log into Shopify you are immediately presented with a snapshot dashboard so you can instantly observe how your store is doing in real-time!
+Viewing orders, customers & products is easy with a dedicated menu on the left-hand side - all presented in a clean and minimalist style making management a breeze.
 The dashboard of Shopify allows you to update store data with complete ease, and even manage the content with Shopify's native content management tool.
 Shopify has an edge for beginners and pros alike in ecommerce.

-Woocommerce is often reported as a little less user friendly, the plugin "piggy-backs" on Wordpress therefore you have to get familiar with both platforms to manage your store.
-We personally believe that Woocommerce is not as easy to find key features.
-Although once you are in Woocommerce's plugin, you can easily find products, orders and analytics in the sub menu.
-Woocommerce will give you all the tools you require to add products, images, manage orders and customers too.
+Woocommerce is often reported as a little less user-friendly, the plugin "piggy-backs" on Wordpress therefore you have to get familiar with both platforms to manage your store.
+We believe that Woocommerce is not as easy to find key features.
+Although once you are in Woocommerce's plugin, you can easily find products, orders and analytics in the sub-menu.
+Woocommerce will give you all the tools you require to add products, and images, and manage orders and customers too.
 However to achieve advanced discounts and integration with third parties you'll require additional plugins, apps or bespoke development.

-What is important to note is you can get to a very similar end result using both platforms.
-However the process to get set up, building a store, design choice and choosing a theme does different between the platforms.
+What is important to note is you can get a very similar result using both platforms.
+However, the process to get set up, building a store, design choice and choosing a theme does differently between the platforms.

 Getting a store set up on Woocommerce will take some advanced knowledge, along with understanding concepts such as Woocommerce extensions store and so on.
-Remember, Woocommerce is a plugin for Wordpress and Wordpress does not provide any hosting for your store.
-So first things first, you'll need to install Wordpress on your server.
-Following this, you'll then need to install the Woocommerce plugin into Wordpress.
-Once you have Wordpress & Woocommerce set up and ready to go on your hosting space, that's when the fun really begins!
-You can either choose a pre-built theme from a mixture of paid and free options in the theme store and themeforest, or work with a web designer/developer to design a bespoke theme from scratch, with logo branding to match.
+Remember, Woocommerce is a plugin for WordPress and WordPress does not provide any hosting for your store.
+So first things first, you'll need to install WordPress on your server.
+Following this, you'll then need to install the Woocommerce plugin into WordPress.
+Once you have WordPress & Woocommerce set up and ready to go on your hosting space, that's when the fun begins!
+You can either choose a pre-built theme from a mixture of paid and free options in the theme store and themeforest, or work with web designer and developer experts to design a bespoke theme from scratch, with logo branding to match.
 Woocommerce allows almost limitless flexibility over every stage of an ecommerce website so from a design standpoint it won't hold you back!
 How good your Woocommerce store looks depends on how many hours you are willing to invest in designing a website that stands out from your competitors.

-To conclude our review of building a store, Shopify is definitely easier to get started on without having to worry about server or security set up - but both platforms offer a similar level of choice for pre-built themes and the ability start from scratch with expert knowledge.
-The only feature to note is, Shopify only allows plus members to be able to change the core structure and functionality of the checkout page.
+To conclude our review of building a store, Shopify is easier to get started on without having to worry about server or security set-up - but both platforms offer a similar level of choice for pre-built themes and the ability to start from scratch with expert knowledge.
+The only feature to note is, Shopify only allows Plus members to be able to change the core structure and functionality of the checkout page.